 He had a great knowledge for many things, and I learned so much from him, including how easy it was to make your own pumpkin pie filling from fresh pumpkins from his garden.
-I have grew various squash with great success, however I have never had great success with pumpkins.
-My Grampy would say you need more flowers.
-Flowers bring the bees.
-Maybe I will do it next year 🙂
+I have grown various squash with sizeable yields however, I have never had notable success with pumpkins.
+My Grampy would say, “You need more flowers, Mina.
+Flowers bring the bees”.
+I’ll do that next year 😉

 Not all pumpkins are created equal.
 Those large 20 lb pumpkins that are perfect for carving, may not be your best choice for pie making.
 They can have a stringier texture and the flavours may not be as strong as you would like.
 The best pumpkins for baking are Sugar pumpkins, they are often labeled pie pumpkins.
 A few other pumpkin varieties that work well for baking include Baby Pam, Fairytale, Autumn Gold or Cinderella.
 All of these have the consistency and flavour needed for baking.